bg-write/chatGPT-cheatsheet/README.md

 ###### [Return to top](#top)

-A special shout-out to Nick Arocho for his initial guidance on where to get started with ChatGPT.
+A special shout-out to [Nick Arocho](https://www.nickarocho.com/) for his initial guidance on where to get started with ChatGPT.
 Doodle by [Doodle Ipsum](https://doodleipsum.com/).

 ---

 © 2023 Brady Gerber.
 All Rights Reserved.

 ###### [Return to top](#top)
-# chatGPT-cheatsheet